brodieG/unitizer/DEVNOTES.md

 unchanged file (and hope for the best?).
 Indeed we confirm that non-existent files on windows are still normalized to the working directory.

-Additional complexity that on windows (someetimes?) we can expect drive letters, so it's not always clear what is an absolute path.
+Additional complexity that on windows (sometimes?) we can expect drive letters, so it's not always clear what is an absolute path.

 ### Old R Versions